rkenmi/R-Typo/README.md

 # How to Run/Play

-For Windows users, visit the <a href="https://github.com/rkenmi/R-Typo/releases">releases</a> page to download the game.
+Visit the <a href="https://github.com/rkenmi/R-Typo/releases">releases</a> page to download the game.

-Launching the game is as simple as double-clicking on the .exe file.
+For Windows users, simply double-click on **r-typo.exe** to launch the game and play.
+For Ubuntu/Linux users, you can download the **r-typo** binary file and launch it with `./r-typo`

 Alternatively, if your environment is setup correctly, you can launch the game via python using `python launcher.py`